 \section{Introduction}

 Eigenfields of the curl operator form an important class of solutions to the steady Euler equations in dimension three.
 These equations model the velocity field of an inviscid, incompressible fluid flow on a Riemannian manifold \cite{Khesin98}.
 It has been observed \cite{Hamilton85,Chicone,Ghrist00_2} that there is a correspondence between curl eigenfields and contact 1-forms in dimension three.
-Recall that a contact 1-form $\alpha\in\Omega^1(M^3)$ is one which satisfies $\alpha\wedge d\alpha\neq 0$.
+Let $M$ be a 3-manifold and $\Omega^1(M)$ denote the 1-forms on $M$.
+Recall that a contact 1-form $\alpha\in\Omega^1(M)$ is one which satisfies $\alpha\wedge d\alpha\neq 0$.
 Such 1-forms have as their kernel a totally nonintegrable plane field known as a {\em contact structure}.
 The correspondence is this: any nonvanishing curl eigenfield is dual to a contact 1-form via the Riemannian metric; and any contact 1-form can be realized as dual to a nonvanishing curl eigenfield for some Riemannian structure.

 This observation raises interesting questions concerning the interplay between fluid dynamical properties of curl eigenfields and topological properties of contact structures.
 More specifically, one can investigate how the topological {tight/overtwisted} dichotomy for contact structures relates to the physical properties of the fluid like {energy}, {periodic orbits} etc. In \cite{Ghrist00_2} (p.
 16) the authors asked if variational principles of the fluid flows descend to variational principles for the corresponding contact structures.